 Sure!
 You can grab MariaDB 5.2 or higher at mariadb.com, and you can find the source in the oqgraph storage engine plugin directory of the mariadb tree on Launchpad.
-The oqgraph project on Launchpad tracks the historical implementation for MySQL 5.0, and is used for the new persistent v3 prototype (as a branch of MariaDB 10.0).
+The oqgraph project on Launchpad tracks the historical implementation for MySQL 5.0, and was used for the newer persistent v3 (in MariaDB 10.0 and above).

 Naturally, Open Query provides support for its OQGRAPH engine, we have the expertise on it.
 We prefer an ongoing subscription arrangement (billed quarterly) as this provides you with the best value, while being respectful of your budget.